 To me, being an agitator means creating a tiny tear in the fabric of what is known to let beauty burst forth.
 Being an agitator means tilting a known paradigm, shifting a perspective, and experiencing the world from a different point of view to see all that is hidden, waiting to be found.

 - The people in my classes who inspire, delight, and surprise me every single day.

-- My teachers, colleagues, and collaborators who have helped me unearth what I could not see on my own.
+- My teachers, colleagues, and collaborators who help me unearth what I cannot see on my own.

-- The voices in my head, clamoring with ideas for a new performance, a different kind of class, or a writing project that I want to embark on.
+- The voices in my head (so many voices!) clamoring with ideas for a new performance, a different kind of class, a writing project I want to embark on.

 Third: What are you agitating for, when speaking of dancing?

 Freedom, magic, and connection: that's what I'm agitating for.

 And pleasure.
 I'm agitating for following one's pleasure, as a body in space - dancing.

 "Sometimes it's so rich, I can't even hold it." -- Nancy Ruff, student/performer